 What automotive engineering technicians earn.

 Automotive engineering technicians work with engineers, examining proposed vehicle designs and changes, and conducting tests.
-Such tests are performed to gauge an automotive component or system, to measure its performance, efficiency and durability.
-These professionals are part of the broader mechanical engineering technician field as categorized by the U.S. Bureau of Labor Statistics, with slower than average job growth anticipated through 2020.
+Such tests are performed to gauge an automotive component or system, to measure its performance, efficiency, and durability.

-Technicians are responsible for calibrating test equipment, documenting results and making use of tools such as multimeters, oscilloscopes, signal generators and welding machinery to do their work.
-These professionals must be comfortable in working with spreadsheet, CAD and scientific software.
+Further, technicians are responsible for calibrating test equipment, documenting results, and making use of tools.
+For example, tools such as multimeters, oscilloscopes, signal generators, and welding machinery are utilized as they accomplish their work.

-The BLS notes that such students may start out at a vocational-technical school or a community college, taking algebra, trigonometry and science courses including core liberal arts courses.
-Classroom and laboratory components are part of the training curriculum, which will look at various parts of a car including its electrical system, brake and suspension systems, electronics and telecommunications, engines and transmissions, safety systems, the manufacturing process and quality control.
+The BLS notes that such students may start out at a vocational-technical school or a community college, taking algebra, trigonometry, and science courses including core liberal arts courses.
+Moreover, classroom and laboratory components are part of the training curriculum, which will look at various parts of a car.
+For instance, these include the electrical system, brake and suspension systems, electronics and telecommunications, engines and transmissions, safety systems, the manufacturing process, and quality control.

 Average Salary of Automotive Engineering Technicians

 Most automotive engineering technicians work in the manufacturing sector.
-These professionals may find themselves employed by an automotive parts supply company or a car manufacturer such as the Ford Motor Company, General Motors, Toyota, Hyundai or Mercedes-Benz.
-Others may find themselves employed in the professional, scientific and technical services sector.
+Consequently, these professionals may find themselves employed by an automotive parts supply company or a car manufacturer.
+For example, these companies may include the Ford Motor Company, General Motors, and Toyota.
+In addition, Hyundai, Rivian, Tesla, and Mercedes-Benz may also be hiring.
+Furthermore, others may find themselves employed in the professional, scientific, and technical services sectors.

-The BLS is forecasting slow growth for automotive engineering technicians through 2022.
-For those professionals seeking improved job security, further training and certification as an automotive engineer may prove advantageous.
+All in all, the BLS is forecasting average growth for automotive engineering technicians through 2030.
+Certainly, for those professionals seeking improved job security, further training and certification as an automotive engineer may prove advantageous.